 Small Business Saturday is the perfect opportunity for every small business owner who is looking to make bank this holiday season.

 There’s nothing small about Small Business Saturday.
 (Sorry, we couldn’t let that pun go to waste!)
-In 2017, 108 million shoppers spent $12.9 billion on Small Business Saturday and 70% of shoppers report being aware of Small Business Saturday.
+75% of shoppers say they feel compelled to support small businesses in a post-pandemic world.